AllJoynPortable/AllJoynTypescript/readme.md

 We are currently experimenting with TypeScript compiler.
 We are intending create customised emitters for C# and ANSI C. The goal is to maintain single TypeScript version of our protocol stack implementation, that can be easily transformed into C# anc C. In order to make this possible base protocol implementation must use restricted subset of JavaScript/TypeScript.

-**Compiling to Native**

-We are considering LLILUM project (https://github.com/NETMF/llilum) to enable porting of AJ.TS to Cortex M class devices.
-Thanks to porting restrictions mentioned in previous paragraph, we can achieve this easily, and the target footprint shall be very small.

-**Ultra small TypeScript Interpreter**

-We have been experimenting with **xsts** - ultra-small TypeScript interpreter with target footprint of around 40k (code), and 8k RAM required for running.
+**AJ.TS for Cortex M**

+We are considering ways of deoploying AJ.TS to even smaller devices.